ritik93/lunar_lander/README.md

 This iterative method converges to the optimal action-value function $Q^*(s,a)$. as 𝑖 → ∞.

 This means that the agent just needs to gradually explore the state-action space and keep updating the estimate of $Q(s,a)$ until it converges to the optimal action-value function $Q^*(s,a)$.

+However, in cases where the state space is continuous it becomes practically impossible to explore the entire state-action space.
+Consequently, this also makes it practically impossible to gradually estimate $Q(s,a)$ until it converges to $Q^*(s,a)$.

 In the Deep $Q$-Learning, we solve this problem by using a neural network to estimate the action-value function $Q(s,a)\approx Q^*(s,a)$.
 We call this neural network a $Q$-Network and it can be trained by adjusting its weights at each iteration to minimize the mean-squared error in the Bellman equation.